rajatsaxena7/TOPRISEBACKEND/BULK_DEALER_ASSIGNMENT_CSV_IMPLEMENTATION.md

 - The old JSON-based endpoint functionality has been replaced
 - Existing dealer assignments remain unchanged
 - New assignments will use the dealer ID internally while accepting legal names in CSV
+- All endpoints now support both ObjectId and SKU code for product identification
 - Backward compatibility is maintained for the database schema

 ## Error Scenarios